groupon/ansible-silo/README.md

 ansible-silo --update
 ```

-This will pull the _latest_ image from the docker registry and automatically tries to replace the ansible* executables.
+This will pull the _latest_ image from the Docker registry and automatically tries to replace the ansible* executables.
 If these are not writable by your user you can write them to a different location and later move then with `sudo`.

 ```bash
 mkdir /tmp/ansible